BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

-We now define the changes required by BasicBlocker in a more specific way.
+We now define the changes required by BasicBlocker more precisely.
 A processor supporting the \texttt{bb} instruction is required to have an instruction counter $IC$, a target register $T$, a branch flag $B$, and an exception flag $E$, all initialized to $0$ on processor reset and used only as defined below.
 The functional behavior of the \texttt{bb} instruction is given in Definition \ref{def:bb_f}, the changes to the control flow in Definition \ref{def:bb_s} and the behavior that raises an exception in Definition \ref{def:bb_exception}.

 \begin{definition}[BB Instruction] The \texttt{bb} instruction takes a size parameter $n>0$ and a sequential flag $seq$, and is executed as follows.
-If $IC\ne 0$, then $IC\gets 0$ and $E\gets 1$.
-Otherwise $IC\gets n$; if $seq=0$ then $B\gets 1$; if $seq=1$ then $B\gets 0$ and $T$ is set to the address of the $n+1$-th instruction following the \texttt{bb} instruction. \end{definition}
+If $IC=0$: $IC\gets n$; if $seq=0$ then $B\gets 1$; if $seq=1$ then $B\gets 0$ and $T$ is set to the address of the $n+1$-th instruction following the \texttt{bb} instruction.
+Otherwise, if $IC\ne 0$, then $IC\gets 0$ and $E\gets 1$ to catch illegal \texttt{bb} instructions. \end{definition}

 Thus, on a functional level, Definition~\ref{def:bb_f} only sets $IC$, $T$, $B$, and $E$ but has no further effect on the execution of a program.
 The subsequent definitions have further effects.